DanDon01/call-in-sick-bot/README-masterplan.md

 #### Tasks

-1. Initialize a new git repository (if not already done) and create the basic directory structure.
+1. Initialize a new git repository (Already done Call-in-sick-bot repo created) and create the basic directory structure.
 2. Create a `requirements.txt` with initial dependencies:
-   - List at least: Flask, elevenlabs, openai-whisper (or whisper), python-dotenv.
+   - List at least: Flask, elevenlabs, python-dotenv.
 (We will update this as needed.)
 3. Create a `.gitignore`:
    - Include typical Python ignores (`__pycache__/`, `*.pyc`, etc.).
    - Include `.env` to prevent committing secrets.